MSR Quick 2 System Cookset Review

 Hard anodized aluminum isn't the strongest metal, but it is still pretty darn tough.
 We did not experience any issues, including scratches or dents, with this cookware during our months-long testing process.
 The handle system is the only area where our reviewers felt there could potentially be some long-term use failure.
 Since the handle is interchangeable, it isn't solidly attached to the pot.

 This set weighs in at 1.7 pounds.
 For the weight, you acquire quite a few more pieces, and it is the perfect size for two people.
 It is most easily used around campsites in which you are close to your car and camping kitchen.
 This set is still light enough to slip into a backpack and prepare a meal for two on an overnight hike.
 You can even parse it down further for longer thru-hiking missions.

 This set cooks well and is versatile and easy to use.
 The deep-dish plates are handy for many different meals, from ramen to lasagna to scrambled eggs, and the insulated mugs kept our coffee hot on cold mountain mornings.
 The interchangeable handle clips onto the pots and locks for security.

 The 2-liter pot is outfitted with a hook on the lip opposite the handle, which our reviewers found rather handy for keeping the lid on while draining water after cooking pasta.

-We examined price versus overall points, and how much each set costs per ounce to determine our value rankings.
+We examined price versus overall points and how much each set costs per ounce to determine our value rankings.
 Although this cookware is rated the best overall performer, it ranks relatively low on the value scale.
-With a price point of $100, this set is not cheap, but worth it for the number of useful pieces you get coupled with the great cooking performance.
-If you're on a budget and looking to get a great set of cookware for camping, consider our Best Buy winner, the Winterial 11-Piece Camping Cookware.
+This set is not cheap, but worth it for the number of useful pieces you get coupled with the great cooking performance.